anujgoenka9/autocoder/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to see the app in action.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see AutoCoder in action.
+You can start by creating a new project and using natural language to generate Next.js code!

 You can listen for Stripe webhooks locally through their CLI to handle subscription change events: